 Paying for a Knee Replacement Yourself

 If you don’t have insurance and will be paying for your knee replacement, it’s wise to research knee replacement costs.
 The United States is known for wide variation in healthcare costs.
-According to Guroo.com (a service of the non-profit Health Care Cost Institute), the national average cost of knee replacement surgery in 2018 was about $36,500, not including pre-surgery appointments and tests, or postoperative rehabilitation and surgery.
+According to Guroo.com (a service of the non-profit Health Care Cost Institute), the national average cost of knee replacement surgery in 2020 was about $37,300, including pre-surgery appointments and postoperative rehabilitation.

 Your choice of hospital or operating facility can be the biggest factor in the cost of your knee replacement.
 There can be a significant variance in price estimates from one place to another.
 When you compare these prices, make sure you are comparing apples to apples.
 Find out if the price is for a complete bundle of all services (see list above) or if it only includes certain fees.
 You need to know what your total cost will be and not just the hospital fee.

 When pricing your surgery, make sure the hospital and doctor know you are a self-paying patient.
 Many providers offer a discount for people who are paying for their own healthcare.
 You have to ask for it because they typically do not mention this upfront.
 Find out if you can finance the cost or break your payments into chunks.
 You can also use FSA, HSA and HRA funds to help pay for surgery.

 It’s your right as a patient and healthcare consumer to know what you’re paying for.
 Don’t automatically go with the cheapest hospital and doctor.
 Your satisfaction with the results is as important as your cost.
 To this end, consider each doctor’s experience, expertise, and patient satisfaction.
 Ask them how well their patients do after surgery and how long the implants typically last.
 You also need to take into account the quality of care at the hospital or orthopedic surgery center where your knee replacement will take place.
 You can find all of this information on Healthgrades.com.